Welcome to the Grant Park Church website.

 Greetings and thanks for stopping by to visit here.
 In the building entrusted to us there are many groups who care deeply for people.
 You can learn more about them at the "groups in building" page.

-We are a church committed to "serving as Christ's hands and feet."
+We are a church committed to "serving as Christ's hands, feet and heart."
 Come and see what God is up to in our midst.
 We value worship as a place from which our lives are informed and out of which our activity flows.
 In "worship" we are encouraged to "grow", because none of us have everything learned we need to know.